 Located at Fort Cochin, the Kashi Art Café is known for its casual vibrations, Zen-like calmness, and an elegant semi courtyard space that are covered with many solid wood tables.
 If you want to have some nice western breakfast menus and a great lunch, Kashi Art Café is the best place to be.
 The coffee served here is quite strong as well, which should appeal to ardent coffee lovers.
 A small gallery here presents works created by local artists.

-10. Stay at the unique and incredible Ginger House Museum Hotel
+10. Ginger House Museum Hotel – Stay

 The Ginger House is an elegant waterfront restaurant that offers some of the most heart-filled Indian snacks and dishes such as ginger ice cream, ginger prawns, and ginger lassi.
 The location of the restaurant is unique as well.
 You will need to walk past Heritage Arts showroom that offers glimpses of amazing antiques and sculptures as well as explores the giant, one of a kind snake-boat canoe.
+Having a delicious and wholesome dinner at this hotel is amongst the best things to do in Kochi at night.

 Further Read: 10 Best Places To Visit In South India In December